Student Access & Accommodation Services

 - Take advantage of the many resources available to you at MU.
 Access resources that may relate especially to students with disabilities.

-- Know what you need in order to be successful, and communicate this to Disability Services, your academic advisor, RA, and others as appropriate.
+- Know what you need in order to be successful, and communicate this to Student Access & Accommodation Services, your academic advisor, RA, and others as appropriate.

-- If you’re not sure what resources and options would best meet your needs, ask Disability Services or others on campus for guidance.
+- If you’re not sure what resources and options would best meet your needs, ask Student Access & Accommodation Services or others on campus for guidance.

 - Be proactive and plan ahead.
 Don’t wait until the last minute to request an accommodation or assistance if needed.